 ARTICLE 4.
 SPOTS OF ENFORCEMENT.
-The Spot of Enforcement is the spot at which a penalty is enforced.
-There are six spots that are commonly used:
+The spot of enforcement is the spot at which a penalty is enforced.
+There are seven spots that are commonly used:

-- (a) The Previous Spot: The spot at which the ball was last put in play. - (b) The Spot of the Foul: The spot at which a foul was committed or, by rule, is considered to have been committed. - (c) The Spot of a Backward Pass or a Fumble: The spot at which the backward pass or fumble occurred during the down in which there was a foul. - (d) The Dead Ball Spot: The spot at which the ball became dead. - (e) The Succeeding Spot: The spot at which the ball will next be put in play (i.e., the spot of the ball after enforcement for a foul, or, if there has been no foul, the spot at which the ball became dead). - (f) The Spot of a Change of Possession: The spot at which possession is gained by or awarded to the opponent.
+- (a) The previous spot: The spot at which the ball was last put in play. - (b) The spot of the foul: The spot at which a foul was committed or, by rule, is considered to have been committed. - (c) The spot of a backward pass or a fumble: The spot at which the backward pass or fumble occurred during the down in which there was a foul. - (d) The dead ball spot: The spot at which the ball became dead. - (e) The succeeding spot: The spot at which the ball will next be put in play (i.e., the spot of the ball after enforcement for a foul, or, if there has been no foul, the spot at which the ball became dead). - (f) The other Try spot: The vard line of the other Try option, as determined by any previously enforced penalties, if applicable, - (g) The spot of a change of possession: The spot at which possession is gained by or awarded to the opponent.

 ARTICLE 5.
 BASIC SPOT.
-The Basic Spot is a reference point that is used to determine the Spot of Enforcement for fouls committed pursuant to the Three-and-One Method of Enforcement.
+The basic spot is a reference point that is used to determine the spot of enforcement for fouls committed pursuant to the Three-and-One Method of Enforcement.
 It is applicable for fouls committed during (i) a running play or (ii) a backward pass or fumble.

-- (a) For fouls committed during a running play which is not followed by a change of possession, the Basic Spot is the dead-ball spot. - (b) For fouls committed during a running play which is followed by a change of possession, the Basic Spot is the spot where possession is lost. - (c) For fouls committed during a backward pass or fumble, the Basic Spot is the spot of the backward pass or the spot of the fumble.
+- (a) For fouls committed during a running play which is not followed by a change of possession, the basic spot is the dead ball spot. - (b) For fouls committed during a running play which is followed by a change of possession, the basic spot is the spot where possession is lost. - (c) For fouls committed during a backward pass or fumble, the basic spot is the spot of the backward pass or the spot of the fumble.

 ARTICLE 6.
 THREE-AND-ONE METHOD OF ENFORCEMENT.
-For fouls committed during a run, a backward pass, or a fumble, the penalty is enforced from the Basic Spot if:
+For fouls committed during a run, a backward pass, or a fumble, the penalty is enforced from the basic spot if:

-- (a) the defense fouls in advance of the Basic Spot; - (b) the defense fouls behind the Basic Spot; or - (c) the offense fouls in advance of the Basic Spot.
+- (a) the defense fouls in advance of the basic spot; - (b) the defense fouls behind the basic spot; or - (c) the offense fouls in advance of the basic spot.

-If the offense fouls behind the Basic Spot, enforcement is from the spot of the foul (three-and-one method of enforcement).
+If the offense fouls behind the basic spot, enforcement is from the spot of the foul (three-and-one method of enforcement).